John Edward Church: Evangelical Missions

+In 1961, Church's refusal to discriminate between ethnical groups earned him the disapproval of Rwandan revolutionaries and it was deemed necessary for Church to leave Rwanda; he moved to Uganda and set up a hospital in Kabarole with his son.
+On his retirement in 1965, the Churchs lived on the shores of Lake Victoria; they left Africa for England in 1972 during Idi Amin’s regime.

 Legacy

-Dr. Joe Church was affiliated with Church Mission Society (CMS) for the entirety of his mission work and they described him as a, “pioneer of missionary of the Rwanda Mission.”
-During his time in East Africa, Dr. Church established Gahini Hospital, and also helped his son Robin Church, who became a medical missionary, reconstruct and develop the hospital at Kabarole, Toro.
+Church was affiliated with Church Mission Society (CMS) for the entirety of his mission work and they described him as a, “pioneer of missionary of the Rwanda Mission.”
+During his time in East Africa, Church established Gahini Hospital, with his son Dr John Church and also helped his son Robin Church, who became a medical missionary, reconstruct and develop the hospital at Kabarole, Toro.
 In Uganda, he and other missionaries established Kabale Preparatory School as a school for missionary children in Rwanda.

-Dr. Joe was appointed as the Rwandan King’s physician and later on his son, John Church, was also the King’s physician.
+Church was appointed as the Rwandan king’s physician and later on his son, John Church, was also the King’s physician.
 Dr. Joe and Dr. Decie were recognized for their work by King Baudouin of Belgium and were awarded the ‘medaille d’ or de l’ordre royal du Lion’.
-Dr. Joe Church published his autobiography, Quest for the Highest - an autobiographical account of the East African revival in 1981.
-Dr. Joe Church officially retired in 1972 in Little Shelford, England.
-Dr. Joe Church passed away, aged ninety, on September 29, 1989 in a Royston nursing home.
+Church published his autobiography, Quest for the Highest - an autobiographical account of the East African revival in 1981.
+Church officially retired in 1972 in Little Shelford, England.
+Church died, aged ninety, on September 29, 1989, in a Royston nursing home.